Founder & Executive Director

 Caitlin lives in Colorado with her family, including her two adorable sons.

 Mel began working with children diagnosed with Autism Spectrum Disorder and other developmental disabilities after she graduated with her B.A. in Psychology in 2007.
-Through working with individuals ranging from 18 months to 22 years of age, Mel discovered her passion for working in the field.
-She went on to complete a Masters of Science in Clinical Psychology, Marriage and Family Therapy in April of 2014.
-She is currently working on her license for Marriage and Family Therapy and plans to pursue a BCBA certification.
+Through working with individuals ranging from 18 months to 22 years of age, Mel discovered her passion for working in the field and making a difference in the lives of all the individuals she has worked with.
+She completed a Masters of Science in Clinical Psychology, Marriage and Family Therapy in April of 2014 and became a licensed Marriage and Family Therapist in September of 2017.

 In her spare time, Mel enjoys reading, cooking and baking, taking road trips and going to country concerts.